BREAKING NEWS: The Impact Of The Coronavirus Outbreak On Non-QM Lender

 - The Non-QM lending market is a huge sector outside the Qualified Mortgage industry

-- Countless established non-QM lenders have closed its doors last week due to the market chaos and liquidity issues mortgage lenders will be facing
+- Countless established non-QM lenders have closed their doors last week due to the market chaos and liquidity issues mortgage lenders will be facing

 - Many face potential bankruptcy while others suspended their operations for two to four weeks

-As of today, the only non-QM lender that is originating, processing, and underwriting non-QM mortgages is Sprout Mortgage.
+As of today, the only non-QM lender that is originating, processing, and underwriting non-QM mortgages are Sprout Mortgage.
 However, Sprout is not funding any loans until further notice.

 Is The Non-QM Lending Markets Gone?

 So Citadel Servicing statement seems more promising than Angel Oaks.
 Will non-QM loans still be here to say?
 Or will it disappear as subprime loans did after the 2008 financial crisis?
 This is a developing story.
-GCA Mortgage Group will keep our viewers with new developments in the coming days and weeks.
+Gustan Cho Associates will keep our viewers with new developments in the coming days and weeks.